chiffa/BioFlow/dev_log.rst

     - TODO: put a type straight-jacket
     - TODO: move the `internet_io` to the `data_stores` package

- - TODO: [SANITY]: put all the imports  under the umbrella making clear where they come from
+ - TODO: [SANITY][REFACTOR]: put all the imports  under the umbrella making clear where they come from

 <Sanify BioKnowledge>